The Norwegian Dream cruise ship departs from Seattle

 Norwegian Dream Overview

-and entertainment that appeals to guests of all ages.
-Active passengers
+dining, and entertainment that appeals to guests of all

-shore excursion program that features snorkeling and diving (even
+program that features snorkeling and diving (even in Alaska!),

-category but layout is excellent as most come with a small sitting
+is excellent as most come with a small sitting area and

-area and picture windows.
-Don't expect elegance, but take this ship
+picture windows.
+Don't expect elegance, but take this

-if the price and itinerary are right and the roster of activities
+ship if the price and itinerary are right and the roster

-seem to fit the bill.
-If you like an upbeat atmosphere with plenty
+of activities seem to fit the bill.
+If you like an upbeat

 Cabins

-beds that convert to queen, small bathroom with shower, hairdryer,
+two lower beds that convert to queen, small bathroom with

-suites have a sitting area, refrigerator and balconies.
-All
+have a sitting area, refrigerator and balconies.
+All suite

 on the port side of the ship are non-smoking.
 Staterooms